-Chronic, high-dose acetaminophen (APAP) overutilization: The Centers for Medicare & Medicaid Services (CMS) requires us to alert prescribers to patterns of chronic, high-dose acetaminophen use when the daily dose exceeds 4 grams per day for more than 30 days.
-Reports may be sent to all prescribers who have written prescriptions for a patient to verify the dosages or utilization is appropriate, medically necessary and safe.
+CMS requires us to alert prescribers to patterns of chronic, high-dose acetaminophen use when the daily dose exceeds 4 grams for more than 30 days.
+(Reports may be sent to all prescribers who have written prescriptions for a patient in order to verify if the dosages and utilization are appropriate, medically necessary and safe.

-For our members with diabetes, we focus on two main areas of drug utilization: dosing of diabetes medications and optimal treatment for members with diabetes who are at risk of a heart attack or stroke and/or have elevated cholesterol levels requiring treatment with lipid-lowering medications.
+For our members with diabetes, we focus on the following areas of drug utilization: dosing of diabetes medications to reduce adverse drug events and treatment for members with diabetes who are at risk of a heart attack or stroke and/or have elevated cholesterol levels requiring treatment with lipid-lowering medications.
 Learn more.

 Prescribers are notified when a patient has received or has been prescribed two medications that are considered potentially problematic when taken in combination, as identified in standard drug compendia.
 Depending on the severity of the interactions, the prescriber may receive notifications directly from the pharmacy due to a point-of-service edit, which includes the names of the prescribers and the pharmacies where the prescriptions were filled.
 Point-of-service edits require authorization be given before the dispensing of medication occurs.
 Learn more (link opens in new window).

 Our high-risk medication initiatives focus on members 65 years of age and older who are receiving prescription medications that are contraindicated or that should be avoided for this age group.
+Learn more.

-Humana considers a member adherent to his or her medication if the member has a proportion of days covered (PDC) of 80 percent or more.
+Humana considers a member adherent to his or her medication therapy if the member has a proportion of days covered (PDC) of 80 percent or more.
 The PDC is calculated by the days of medication supplied divided by total days in a specified time interval.
+Learn more.